-Headspace runs as a web-based app and on Apple iOS and Android mobiles, so you can use it at home, at the office, on the bus, subway, park, et cetera, et cetera.
+Headspace runs as a web-based app and on Apple iOS and Android mobiles, so you can use it at home, at work, on the bus, subway, at the park, et cetera, et cetera.

 In terms of how this content is structured, Headspace is reminiscent of Duolingo and other gamified pedagogical learning apps.
 You master the basics first, then advance in complexity.

 On that note, if you’re a meditator with some experience, you might be a bit put out to find you have to go through the basics first, regardless.